 The Primary Care Physician

 As a participant in the Plan, you will become a partner with your participating PCP in preventive medicine.
-The following physicians are considered PCPs: Internists, General Practitioners, Obstetrician/Gynecologists, Pediatricians and Family Practitioners.
+The following physicians are considered PCPs: Internists, General Practitioners, Obstetricians/Gynecologists, Pediatricians, and Family Practitioners.
 Consult your PCP whenever you have questions about your health.
 Your PCP will provide your primary care and, when medically necessary, your PCP will refer you to other doctors or facilities for treatment.
 Even if your PCP provides services in a facility as the attending physician, a referral for the facility is required for services rendered at the facility to be covered.
-The referral is important because it is how your PCP arranges for you to receive necessary, appropriate care and follow-up treatment.
-Except for PCP, direct access and emergency services, you must have a prior written or electronic referral submitted to Aetna from your PCP, prior to services being rendered to receive coverage for all services and any necessary follow-up treatment.
+The referral is important because it is how your PCP arranges for you to receive necessary, appropriate care and followup treatment.
+Except for PCP, direct access and emergency services, you must have a prior written or electronic referral from your PCP to receive coverage for all services and any necessary followup treatment.

 Participating specialists are required to send reports back to your PCP to keep your PCP informed of any treatment plans ordered by the specialist.